 It is your responsibility to ensure that you receive your vulnerable sector check result prior to the submission deadline.
 If you do not have the proper record with your submission, you will be excluded from placement, which may jeopardize your academic status in the program.
 It is recommended you act as soon as possible since it may take up to 6 weeks (or longer) to process.
 Most police services are not providing in-person submissions or expedited services due to COVID-19 restrictions.

 For students who reside in Toronto:

 Due to the COVID-19 global pandemic, the process has changed.
-If you need to apply for your police vulnerable sector check and you currently reside in the Toronto region with a postal code that starts with the letter M:
+If you need to apply for your vulnerable sector check and you currently reside in the Toronto region with a postal code that starts with the letter M:

-- You must send an email request for a police vulnerable sector check application form to Suzette Martinuzzi, Clinical Pre-placement Co-ordinator, at email@example.com and include your full name, your student ID number, your program name and the term.
+- You must send an email request for a vulnerable sector check application form to Suzette Martinuzzi, Clinical Pre-placement Co-ordinator, at email@example.com and include your full name, your student ID number, your program name and the term.

-- Once you receive your police vulnerable sector check application form in your email, you must print it on legal-size paper (8.5 by 14 inches) only.
+- Once you receive your vulnerable sector check application form in your email, you must print it on legal-size paper (8.5 by 14 inches) only.
 No other format or size will be accepted.
 Fill out and sign all the sections of the application form, and make sure that your writing is clear and legible.

 - Obtain a bank draft/money order for $20 payable to the Toronto Police Service.
 (Keep your bank receipt as your proof of payment.)
 No other payment method will be accepted.